moskomule/anatome/README.md

 This project is under active development and the codebase is subject to change.

-Note the name of the pypi package is `my-anatome` but the python import is done with the original name `import anatome`.
+Note the name of the pypi package is `ultimate-anatome` but the python import is done with the original name `import anatome`.
 Test via:
 ```angular2html